Antminer S21 – Firmware Compatibility Error

 Downgrade-protection workaround.
 If you absolutely must downgrade to an older stock image for revenue-tax-date reasons or to re-pair with a legacy pool proxy, the supported path on signed S21 stock firmware is to flash the target older DCENT_OS or Braiins OS+ image first (both honor your intent regardless of the Bitmain signing chain), then optionally re-flash the older Bitmain stock from inside the custom firmware's recovery tools.
 Do not attempt signature bypass via amended U-Boot env on a production miner — it works, but it is a brick-on-power-loss state.

-Stop DIY when: (a) UART console shows U-Boot itself failing to load — that is eMMC physical damage, not firmware. (b) You have re-flashed PIC twice and `fail to read pic temp` persists — the PIC chip itself is dead. (c) Multiple S21s in the same deployment brick in the same week on the same image — that is a network-side or power-side issue that is bricking whatever you flash.
-Stop, and [book a D-Central ASIC Repair slot.](https://d-central.tech/services/asic-repair/)
+Stop DIY when: (a) UART console shows U-Boot itself failing to load — that is eMMC physical damage, not firmware. (b) A `fail to read pic temp`-class sensor error persists after reflashing the correct S21 image twice — on the S21 (which has no PIC) that points to a control-board or hashboard temperature-sensor / voltage-controller fault, not firmware. (c) Multiple S21s in the same deployment brick in the same week on the same image — that is a network-side or power-side issue bricking whatever you flash.
+Stop, and [book a D-Central ASIC Repair slot.](https://d-central.tech/asic-repair/)

 What D-Central's bench does on an eMMC-bricked S21 control board: UART-first recovery attempt (lowest-cost, often works), then eMMC re-image via USB gadget mode if the eMMC is still healthy, then full eMMC replacement (reflow the 153-ball BGA package, reprogram via bench fixture) if bad-block count is out of spec.
 Post-repair: 24-hour nameplate burn-in on the bench rig, with per-chip HW% telemetry via DCENT_OS.